Best Age for Balance Bikes

+We recommend using Radio Flyer balance bikes between ages 2 ½-5.
 Depending on the age of your little one, there are different skills you can focus on when they use their balance bike.
 While these guidelines are a helpful reference, the best age and timing to master each stage depends on your unique child and their comfort level.
-At Radio Flyer, we recommend using our balance bikes between ages 2 ½-5.
 We’ve broken down the 4 stages of riding below!

 The first way your child will explore a balance bike is by standing with one leg on each side of the frame and walking it around.
 They may only walk it a few feet or may find it fun to walk around the block!
 This will get them comfortable with the balance bike and set them up for success.

 Depending on the age of your child, this stage may last the longest since it has the largest learning curve as they become familiar with the bike frame and moving with it.
 The younger the child, the longer this stage may last.
 Allow them to walk on the bike as long as they need to.